Skip to content

 Labels

 C-bug Category: This is a bug.
-O-freebsd Operating system: FreeBSD P-high High priority regression-from-stable-to-beta Performance or correctness regression from stable to beta.
+I-libs-nominated Nominated for discussion during a libs team meeting.
+O-freebsd Operating system: FreeBSD P-high High priority regression-from-stable-to-stable Performance or correctness regression from one stable version to another.
 T-libs Relevant to the library team, which will review and decide on the PR/issue.

 Projects